leaningtech/labs/src/content/docs/cheerp/14-explanation/Cheerp-PreExecuter.md

 A global constructor can be pre-executed a compile time only if it meets certain criteria:

-- All the code in the constructor needs to be **type safe** and representable with the [Cheerp Memory Model](/cheerp/explanation/Cheerp-memory-model).
-This is automatically true for all the code that compiles in `genericjs` mode, but not necessarily for code compiled to `asmjs` or `wasm`.
+- All the code in the constructor needs to be **type safe** and representable with the section's memory model.
+This is automatically true for all the code that compiles in `genericjs` mode, but [not necessarily](/cheerp/reference/sections/wasm/memory-model) for code compiled to `wasm`.

 - The constructor cannot call code defined in the `client` namespace, or use the `__asm__` keyword.